-Juicy and tender chicken satay skewers with peanut sauce is savoury, sweet, tangy, and nutty.
-These skewers are packed with bright bold flavours from the easy to make coconut marinade and the homemade tangy peanut dipping sauce.
-It tastes just like what you would order at a fancy restaurant, if not better, and you won't believe how easy it is to make at home.
+Better than takeout, these Chicken Satay Skewers with a peanut sauce are juicy, tender, and easy to make at home.
+The chicken is packed with bright bold flavors from the simple coconut marinade and the homemade peanut dipping sauce.
+It's savoury, sweet, tangy, and nutty.
+They tastes just like what you would order at a fancy restaurant (if not better!) and you won't believe how easy it is to make at home.
 All you need is a few minutes to prep, let the chicken marinate for an hour and then spend about 15 minutes grilling.
-So so easy, and so so delicious!
+So easy, and so delicious!

-- chicken breasts - 2 lbs of boneless and skinless cut into 1-inch cubes.
-This will make 10-12 skewers, with 4-5 pieces per skewer.
+- chicken breasts - cut boneless and skinless cut into 1-inch cubes.
+You will thread 4-5 pieces on each skewer to make 10-12 skewers.

 - coconut milk